Settling Insurance Claims Business License in Dubai

 Dubai South, home to Al Maktoum International Airport and the Expo City district, has emerged as a premier free zone destination for financial and professional services businesses seeking connectivity, cost efficiency, and a business-friendly regulatory environment.

-What the Settling Insurance Claims Licence Covers
+What the Settling Insurance Claims License Covers

 Activity code 6621.02 authorises the holder to carry out the professional assessment, negotiation, and settlement of insurance claims on behalf of insurers, reinsurers, or policyholders.
 Licensed activities typically include: